imixs/imixs-saga/README.md

 This will automatically reload the models from the defined location.

-## How to Build a Local Docker Image
+# Development

+You can use Imixs-Microservice also as a template for a custom workflow project.
+To build the project from the source code run the maven command:

+    $ mvn clean install

 To build the Docker image locally from sources run:

 	$ mvn clean install -Pdocker

-## Docker for Production
+## Dev Docker Image

-To run the Imixs-Microservice in a Docker production environment the project provides several additional maven profiles:

-### docker-build

-With the profile '_docker-build_' a docker container based on the current version of Imixs-Microservice is created locally

-	$ cd imixs-microservice-app
-	$ mvn clean install -Pdocker-build

-### docker-push

-With the '_docker-push_' profile the current version of Imixs-Microservice can be pushed to a private remote repository:

-	mvn clean install -Pdocker-push -Dorg.imixs.docker.registry=localhost:5000

-where 'localhost:5000' need to be replaced with the host of a private registry.
-See the [docker-push command](https://docs.docker.com/docker-cloud/builds/push-images/) for more details.

-### docker-hub

-Imixs-Microservice is also available on [Docker-Hub](https://hub.docker.com/r/imixs/imixs-microservice/).
-The public docker images can be used for development and production.
-If you need technical support please contact [imixs.com](https://www.imixs.com/contact/)

-# Development

 The Imixs-Microservice project also includes a docker-compose-dev profile with additional settings and services.
 To run the Imixs-Microservice in developer mode run:

 	$ docker-compose -f docker-compose-dev.yml up

+You can map a local deployment directory for hot-deployment and model soruces:

+    ...
+    volumes:
+	    - ~/git/imixs-microservice/src/model/:/home/imixs/model/
+	    - ~/git/imixs-microservice/src/docker/deployments:/opt/wildfly/standalone/deployments/
+    ...

-### The Imixs-Admin Client
+## The Imixs-Admin Client

 In the developer mode the service provides an additional admin service.
 The [Imixs-Admin Client](http://www.imixs.org/doc/administration.html) is a web tool to administrate a running instance of the Imixs-Workflow Engine.
 The Imixs-Admin tool is automatically deployed when running Imixs-Microservice based on the official Docker Container.